 In the decision below, the Oklahoma Court of Criminal Appeals applied McGirt to free yet another criminal from state custody, exacerbating the crisis in the criminal-justice system in Oklahoma.
 As the State of Oklahoma explains in its petition in Bosse, reconsideration of McGirt is the only realistic avenue for ending the ongoing chaos affecting every corner of daily life in Oklahoma.
 This case presents yet another opportunity to end the damage caused by McGirt.
-For the same reasons offered in Bosse, this petition should either be granted or, if the petition in Bosse is granted, held pending a decision in Bosse and then disposed of as is appropriate.
+This petition should either be granted or, if the petition in Bosse is granted, held pending a decision in Bosse and then disposed of as is appropriate.

 As explained more fully in Bosse, McGirt was wrongly decided, and the Court's review is urgently needed because no recent decision has had a more immediate and disruptive effect on life in an American State.
-McGirt contravened longstanding precedent on the disestablishment of Indian reservations.
-140 S. Ct. at 2485 (Roberts, C.J., dissenting).
+McGirt contravened longstanding precedent on the disestablishment of Indian reservations, 140 S. Ct. at 2485 (Roberts, C.J., dissenting).
 It did so by wrongly reasoning that historical materials showing the original public meaning of statutes may be considered in the disestablishment inquiry "only" to "clear up" statutory ambiguity.
 See id. at 2467-2468, 2469-2470 (majority opinion).
 But consideration of history is necessary precisely because it is unclear whether Congress's alienation of Indian lands at the turn of the century changed the Indian country status of the land.
-See id.at 2488 (Roberts, C.J., dissenting).
+See id. at 2488 (Roberts, C.J., dissenting).
 Under the correct framework prescribed by this Court's precedent, it is clear that Congress disestablished the Creek territory in Oklahoma, as well as the territories of the four other Oklahoma tribes.
-And with that conclusion, it is clear that the decision below is incorrect and warrants reversal.
+And with that conclusion, it is clear the decision below is incorrect and warrants reversal.

-Overruling McGirt and restoring the state jurisdiction it stripped is not only important for this case and the victims of the terrible crime at issue.
+Overruling McGirt and restoring the state jurisdiction it stripped is important not only for this case and the victim of the terrible crime at issue.
 As the Chief Justice correctly predicted, the "burdens" of the McGirt decision on the State of Oklahoma have been "extraordinary."
 140 S. Ct. at 2500.
 The challenges from that seismic shift in jurisdiction have rippled through every aspect of life in Oklahoma.
 Most immediately, McGirt has jeopardized the state's jurisdiction over thousands of criminal cases-this case being just one of them.

 The question presented in this case is materially identical to the third question presented in Bosse.
-For the compelling reasons explained in the petition in Bosse, review should be granted in that case.
-The Court should then either grant review in this case or hold the petition pending the resolution of the third question presented in Bosse.
+The Court should either grant review in this case or hold the petition pending the resolution of the third question presented in Bosse.